DimDob/DimDob/README.md

 ### <div align="center">🌍Hello, world!🌍
 I'm Dimitar, a 24 years old student from Varna, Bulgaria.
-I'm a post-graduated student in 'New Bulgarian university', where i used to study "Business management".
+I'm a post-graduated student from 'New Bulgarian university', where i used to study "Business management".
 I'm currently working on increasing my set of knowledge and i'm motivated to learn as much new things as possible.</div>